andyc90/andyc90/README.md

 # Hi, I'm Andrew <img src="https://github.com/andyc90/andyc90/assets/127922140/9fdb21c9-a4b4-4a07-afaf-de18cce882ae" width="35" height="35" alt="animated-wave">

-I am passionate about creating beautiful and user-friendly web experiences, on a mission to bring ideas to life through code.
+I am passionate about developing beautiful and user-friendly web experiences, on a mission to bring ideas to life through code.
 With a keen eye for design and a knack for translating concepts into interactive interfaces, I thrive in the ever-evolving world of front-end development.

 🌍 Based in the United Kingdom
 🖥️ See my portfolio at [andrewcookson.co.uk](http://andrewcookson.co.uk)